General Education Courses:

 Four honors students are elected to the Honors Council, where they participate in the development of all aspects of the program, from the approval of all honors courses to the planning of social activities.

-• to live in a "living and learning community" with other honors students in the residence halls
+• You can live with other honors students in a "living and learning community" in the residence halls

-• to coordinate with a faculty mentor and engage in independent research
+• You work with a faculty mentor and engage in independent research

-• to present research at academic conferences specifically for honors students
+• You present research at academic conferences specifically for honors students

-• to register for courses prior to other students in your class
+• You register for courses prior to other students in your class

-• to check out Holman Library materials for twice as long as other students
+• You check out Holman Library materials for twice as long as other students

-• to have a competitive advantage when applying for graduate, medical, and law schools
+• You have a competitive advantage when applying for graduate, medical, and law schools

 Incoming first year students with a minimum high school GPA of 3.6 and an ACT score of 27 are eligible for the honors program.
 Other McKendree students and transfer students with at least four semesters remaining and a minimum 3.6 college GPA are also eligible.
 Students may apply to the program by submitting a faculty letter of recommendation and a written letter of application to the Honors Program director.